CARING FOR YOUR JEWELLERY

 HOW LONG SHOULD GOLD VERMEIL LAST?

 If you look after your jewellery well and follow our guide on caring for it properly, gold vermeil can last for years.
-However with rings, you may find the plate starts to wear off after 6 months of continuous wear, revelling silver base metal underneath.
+However with rings, you may find the plate starts to wear off after 6 months of continuous wear, reveiling silver base metal underneath.
 We will not be able to refund on your items if this happens, as this isn't a fault in the product, but rather the nature of wear and tear.
-We are hoping to be able to offer a repeating service in future for an extra cost.
+We are hoping to be able to offer a replating service in future for an extra cost.
 Please contact us for more information on this.

 DO'S & DON’TS FOR YOUR JEWELLERY